EvotecIT/PSWriteHTML/readme.md

 ## Projects using PSWriteHTML (to give you ideas what you can do):

 - [Statusimo](https://github.com/EvotecIT/Statusimo) is a PowerShell module that is able to generate a Status Page entirely from PowerShell.
+- [Dashimo](https://github.com/EvotecIT/Dashimo) is a PowerShell module that makes generating Dashboards, nice looking HTML, a breeze.

 Following external libaries and frameworks are in use.
 They make `PSWriteHTML` what it is now.
 This list is dynamic and doesn't cover everything yet.